 As AIDS became a treatable disease the Care Team® concept expanded to serve persons with Alzheimer’s, related dementia and other challenges of aging.

-Today, our programs; Gathering Place, Second Family, Common Ground and Caregiver Conferences support the family caregiver and individuals living with memory loss and other challenges of aging.
-Our Care Team® model continues to provide quality support through our partnerships with congregations and nonprofit organization across the Greater Houston and Waco areas.
+Today, our programs support the family caregiver and individuals living with memory loss and other challenges of aging.
+Our Care Team® model continues to provide quality support through our partnerships with congregations and nonprofit organization across the Greater Houston area.